nus-cs2103-AY2122S1/ip/docs/README.md

 ### 2.`done <index>` - Mark a task as done

-Duke marks a finished task as done.
+Hyddd marks a finished task as done.

 Example of usage: